 You may have seen reefer trailers on the road transporting food.
 Do you wonder how these trailers manage to transport this food safely under well-controlled temperatures while still in motion?
-Today let’s talk about the container materials, an important part deciding the functions of the trailers.
+Today let’s talk about the container materials, an important part in deciding the functions of the trailers.

 Container Outer Surface